 NEET 2026 Question Paper

 The NEET question paper will be available in 13 languages.
-Candidates have to select their preferred NEET question paper language while filling up the application form and must ensure that they receive the question paper of the language they opted for.
+Candidates have to select the preferred language for the question paper while filling up the application form and must ensure that they receive the question paper of the language they opted for.
 Test-takers are allowed to carry the NEET question paper outside the exam centre after the exam.

 There will be a total of four sets, which will be named numerically.
 Last year, the NEET question paper sets were 45, 46, 47 and 48.
 Till NEET 2024, there used to be 24 question paper sets in total, wherein for each set, there were six subsets.
 The names of the NEET question paper sets were also alphanumeric.
 However, this trend changed last year when only four sets of question papers were distributed.
 This pattern of NEET question paper sets is likely to be followed next year as well.